 Welcome to Lycoming College

-The faculty members at Lycoming College are active teachers, committed mentors, and scholars who produce knowledge and creative work.
+The faculty at Lycoming College are active teachers, committed mentors, and scholars who produce knowledge and creative work.
 They draw students into learning and prepare them with the skills needed to succeed in a world characterized by rapid change and intense competition.
 Lycoming students are superbly prepared to meet the challenges of life through an academic program that includes both breadth of study in the arts and humanities, math and languages, social and natural sciences and depth of study in at least one area of concentration.
-The College grants Bachelor of Arts and Bachelor of Science degrees and offers 36 academic programs.
+The College grants Bachelor of Arts and Bachelor of Science degrees and offers 41 academic programs.

-One of Lycoming’s most popular and successful ways of blending career planning with a liberal arts education is through its internship programs.
+Students who intend to continue their studies in health, law, medicine, and the ministry receive excellent pre-professional preparation.
+Through a number of cooperative programs with other colleges and universities, Lycoming students study clinical laboratory science, engineering, and forestry, while still enjoying the benefits of a small college experience.
+One of the most popular and successful ways for students to blend career planning with a liberal arts and sciences education is with internships through the College’s Center for Enhanced Academic Experiences.
 Close to one-third of Lycoming students gain real job experience as part of a semester course load.
-The Williamsport area is particularly rich in internship opportunities in business, communication, government, health, and social services.
+The Williamsport area is particularly rich in internship opportunities in business, communication, government, health, criminal justice, and social services.
 The close relationship between the College and the community has given Lycoming students a chance to roll up their sleeves and gain résumé-enhancing experience rather than mere observation.